 On-Campus Ophthalmologist Degree Programs

-The ophthalmology department at Harvard medical school has a four-year residency program.
-Starting in 2021, they included the first transitional year of residency in their program, allowing residents to only have to apply to one program and not have to relocate.
+The ophthalmology department at Harvard Medical School has a four-year residency program.
+Starting in 2021, they included the first transitional year of residency in their program, allowing residents to apply to only one program and not have to relocate.
 Residents in this program will gain both clinical and surgical experience at a variety of facilities, including the VA, the emergency department, and the operating room.

 During residents’ final year, they have the opportunity to participate in a six- to seven-week rotation at the Aravind Eye Hospital in Madurai, India.
 During this rotation, residents will have the opportunity to see unusual cases as well as perform numerous cataract surgeries.
 Travel expenses are covered by the program.